Artificial intelligence (AI) has changed (and will continue to change) the recruiting process, and the transformation is nowhere near slowing down.

 AI cannot eliminate bias.
 Gray-Starkebaum has observed that organizations she works with are concerned about bias existing at the recruiter level and in AI.
 In her view, bias exists mostly at the organization level.
 So AI itself is not biased, but it will reflect existing organizational biases.

 AI can’t perform deep assessments of candidate skills and strengths.
-AI isn’t likely to add much value when it comes to evaluating candidate proficiencies and personality traits like problem-solving skills and confidence, Goldin said.
+AI isn’t likely to add much value when it comes to evaluating a job seekers proficiencies and personality traits like problem-solving skills and confidence, Goldin said.

 AI does not excel at understanding culture and team fit.
 Dale said he believes it will always take the instincts of a human leader to grasp the fluctuating skill levels and competencies of team members, and balance that with talent needs.
 A hiring manager’s view of what a job role should be and what kind of candidate will be the best fit sometimes changes throughout the hiring process, he pointed out.
 AI, at least in its current form, can’t keep up with changing expectations.